dangarciacarrillo/i-d-eap-edhoc/draft-ingles-eap-edhoc.md

    name the entities involved in deriving the MSK/EMSK.

    In EAP-EDHOC, the Peer-Id and Server-Id are determined from the subject or subjectAltName fields in the peer and server certificates.
-For details, see Section 4.1.2.6 of [RFC3280].
 Where the subjectAltName field is present in the peer or server certificate, the Peer-Id or Server-Id MUST be set to the contents of the subjectAltName.
 If subject naming information is present only in the subjectAltName